GenomicsAotearoa/hts_workshop_mpi/docs/level2/45_annotation_kraken2.md

 ## Getting started with `kraken2`

-Navigate to `/nesi/project/nesi03181/phel/USERNAME/level2/annotation_kraken2/` and prepare to run `kraken2`.

-!!! question "Exercise"

-    Find and load the most current version of `kraken2`.
-Once loaded, run with the help paramter (`-h`) to confirm that the module has successfully loaded.
+Navigate to `level2/annotation_kraken2/` and run `kraken2` with the help paramter (`-h`).

-    ??? circle-check "Solution"

 !!! terminal "code"

     ```bash
-            module spider kraken2

-            module purge
-            module load Kraken2/2.1.3-GCC-11.3.0

     kraken2 -h
     ```

     ??? success "Output"

         ```
         Usage: kraken2 [options] <filename(s)>

         Options:
         --db NAME               Name for Kraken 2 DB
                                 (default: "/opt/nesi/db/Kraken2/standard-2018-09")
         --threads NUM           Number of threads (default: 1)
         --quick                 Quick operation (use first hit or hits)
         --unclassified-out FILENAME
                                 Print unclassified sequences to filename
         --classified-out FILENAME
                                 Print classified sequences to filename
         --output FILENAME       Print output to filename (default: stdout); "-" will
                                 suppress normal output
         --confidence FLOAT      Confidence score threshold (default: 0.0); must be
                                 in [0, 1].
         --minimum-base-quality NUM
                                 Minimum base quality used in classification (def: 0,
                                 only effective with FASTQ input).
         --report FILENAME       Print a report with aggregrate counts/clade to file
         --use-mpa-style         With --report, format report output like Kraken 1's
                                 kraken-mpa-report
         --report-zero-counts    With --report, report counts for ALL taxa, even if
                                 counts are zero
         --report-minimizer-data With --report, report minimizer and distinct minimizer
                                 count information in addition to normal Kraken report
         --memory-mapping        Avoids loading database into RAM
         --paired                The filenames provided have paired-end reads
         --use-names             Print scientific names instead of just taxids
         --gzip-compressed       Input files are compressed with gzip
         --bzip2-compressed      Input files are compressed with bzip2
         --minimum-hit-groups NUM
                                 Minimum number of hit groups (overlapping k-mers
                                 sharing the same minimizer) needed to make a call
                                 (default: 2)
         --help                  Print this message
         --version               Print version information

         If none of the *-compressed flags are specified, and the filename provided
         is a regular file, automatic format detection is attempted.
         ```

 One of the nice perks of working with `kraken2` is that the maintainers of the tool provide pre-computed, up-to-date [databases for classification](https://benlangmead.github.io/aws-indexes/k2).
 These are released in many different variants - some for use of HPCs and some for local machines, and databases which cover a range of target organisms.